 We urge members of the campus community to use this report as a guide for safe practices on and off campus.
 This report is sent via email to current students and employees on an annual basis to notify them that the report is available for view.
-The email includes a brief summary of the contents of this report and the web address where the report can be found online at www.dewv.edu/consumer-information/health-and-safety/ .
+The email includes a brief summary of the contents of this report and the web address where the report can be found online at www.dewv.edu/consumer-information/health-and-safety/.
 A copy of the report can also be obtained from:

+Office of Public Safety

+The Gatehouse

-Office of Public Safety The Gatehouse 100 Campus Drive Elkins, WV 26241 (304) 704-9111
+100 Campus Drive Elkins, WV 26241

+(304) 704-9111

-We encourage you to read this information and consider how it can help you and the D&E community to prevent and protect yourself against crime and COVID.
+We encourage you to read this information.
 Thank you for taking the time to review this information and for helping to continue to make Davis & Elkins College a safe community.